slackhappy/foursquaredoor/README.md

 Use a RaspberryPi to check your door every second for changes.
 If your friend checks in, raise a pin connected to a relay that powers a solenoid that buzzes your friend in!

+A basic implementation of this is provided in the client directory.

+On your Pi:

+    sudo pip install RPi.GPIO
+    sudo python client/door.py https://YOUR.APP.appspot.com/api/door/VENUE.ID